reproducible-reporting/stepup-core/docs/getting_started/first_step.md

 - When no more steps can be executed, StepUp wraps up by saving the worklow for future runs.
 - Because of the `-n` option, StepUp immediately shuts down.

-Now repeat the execution of StepUp with
+Now repeat the execution of StepUp with:

 ```bash
 stepup -n -w1